Email signature management: The complete guide

 8. One-click feedback buttons

 Your email signature can also double as a feedback channel.
 Adding simple, one-click rating buttons linked to an email signature survey makes it easy to measure customer satisfaction (e.g., excellent, good, average, poor).
-Using clear icons like smileys or stars ensures recipients can quickly understand and respond.
-This gives you valuable insights with minimal effort.

 Learn more about email signature design

-How to create an HTML email signature
+| How to create an HTML email signature | Email signature format | Logos in email signatures |

-9 best practices for email signature management
+9 best practices for managing email signatures at scale

 To maintain a consistent and professional email signature across your organization, centralized control is essential.
 Typically, the IT team manages this process as they’re often the only department that has the technical ability to create uniform signatures for everyone.